learnk8s/learnk8s.io/src/terraformAks/content.md

 Providers are in charge of translating the terraform DSL into HTTP requests to Azure, Amazon Web Service or any other cloud provider.

-Of course, there is a Terraform provider for Azure, [as well as many others](https://www.terraform.io/docs/providers/).
+Of course, there is a [Terraform provider for Azure](https://www.terraform.io/docs/providers/azurerm/index.html), [as well as many others](https://www.terraform.io/docs/providers/).

-> Did you know that [you could use Terraform to provision Github's actions](https://www.terraform.io/docs/github-actions/index.html)?

 Creating an Azure load balancer in Terraform looks like this: